 Step #2: Understand your Audience

 As the digital information age continues to evolve, so do the purchasing behaviors of consumers.
 More than ever, consumers are doing copious research before the moment of purchase.
-And they’re consulting more sources than ever as they do so.
-These days, consumers look at an average of 10 or more sources before making a purchase. (link to stat page) That’s more than double what it was just a few years ago.
-If your business lacks a presence on any of those 10 sources—you’re missing out on real revenue potential.
+81% of retail shoppers conduct online research before buying.
+If your business lacks a presence on any online content that informs and educates your potential buyers—you’re missing out on real revenue potential.

 Step #3: Manage Your Online Listings

 We’ve all done it.
 We’ve searched for a local business, like, say, a plumber, and on that first page of Google, we see results from places like Manta, Angi, BBB.org, etc. Ever wonder where those sites get information on various businesses?
 Ever wonder if your business shows up on those sites?
 It’s a pretty safe bet it does.
 The bad news is—if you’re not actively policing and managing those listings, your business information could be wrong.
 In fact, 86% of businesses have either missing or incorrect company name information listed across all listing sources.
 That is a scary statistic, especially when research shows that 8 out of 10 consumers lose trust in a business if they see inaccurate or inconsistent information across the internet.